libresec/geo-ip-maltego/README.md

 # About

-GeoIP resolution transform for smart-ip.net
+GeoIP resolution transform for smart-ip.net.
+Accepts an ip address or domain name as a command line argument and returns the geoip information.

-# Notes
+# Usage

-This will be rewritten in the near future.
+python geoip.py <argument>